jaxxstorm/leebriggs.co.uk/_posts/2017-02-18-kubernetes-networking-calico.md

 If you examine the repo, you'll notice three directories.

 Firstly, there's a `conf.d` directory.
 This directory contains a bunch of toml configuration files.
-Let's examine on of them:
+Let's examine one of them:

 {% highlight go %}
 [template]